School of Information Sciences

 "We are saddened to learn about the passing of Fobazi," said Interim Dean Emily Knox, who served as Ettarh's advisor.
 "She was a wonderful person and a brilliant scholar.
 On behalf of the entire iSchool community, we send our condolences to everyone who knew her."

 In Ettarh's own words, her research centered on "the relationships and tensions between the espoused values of librarianship and the realities present in the experiences of marginalized librarians and library users."
 She is well-known in the LIS field for introducing and defining "vocational awe," which describes, "the set of ideas, values, and assumptions librarians have about themselves and the profession that result in beliefs that libraries as institutions are inherently good and sacred, and therefore beyond critique."
-Ettarh wrote about this concept in her widely cited article "Vocational Awe: The Lies We Tell Ourselves," describing how vocational awe can lead to burnout and a sense that self-care is less important than the work.
+Ettarh wrote about this concept in her widely cited article "Vocational Awe and Librarianship: The Lies We Tell Ourselves," describing how vocational awe can lead to burnout and a sense that self-care is less important than the work.

 "It is difficult to overstate the impact that Fobazi had on the field of library and information science," said Interim Dean Emily Knox.
 "Her article on vocational awe appears on almost all of the syllabi for required foundations courses in our School and universities across the country."